 Cafe Waldluft, nestled in the small village of Berchtesgaden amid the clouds-covered Bavarian Alps, was once a busy tourist destination.
-For the past two years, however, it has become home to refugees from Afghanistan, Syria, Pakistan and Sierra Leone, as they navigate bureaucratic hurdles waiting to be granted asylum, while worrying about the families they have been separated from and wondering what the future has in store for them.
+In 2015, however, it became home to refugees from Afghanistan, Syria, Pakistan and Sierra Leone, as they navigate bureaucratic hurdles waiting to be granted asylum, while worrying about the families they have been separated from and wondering what the future has in store for them.

 Flora Kurz, the nurturing, elderly owner of Cafe Waldluft, looks out for her new tenants.
 She now turns away would-be guests as her hotel is completely occupied by about 35 refugees, who call her "Mama Flora".